fferriere/docker-dnsmasq/README.md

 Edit `docker-name.conf`

-Run `build.sh` script to build container
+Run `dnsmasq.sh build` to build container

 You can edit dnsmasq config after run container.
 You do run `dnsmasq.sh reload` or `touch path_dnsmasq/reload` file.
 By default `path_dnsmasq` is `dnsmasq` folder of this project.
 You can change it with `-s|--src option` of `dnsmasq.sh`